-Approval of AT/SMES services through ROW is contingent upon the denial of a prior authorization request for the item as a Medicaid State Plan service and demonstration of the direct medical, habilitative, or remedial benefit of the item to the beneficiary.
+Approval of AT/SMES services through ROW is contingent upon the denial of a PA request for the item as a Medicaid State Plan service and demonstration of the direct medical, habilitative, or remedial benefit of the item to the beneficiary.

 Items reimbursed in the ROW may be in addition to any medical equipment and supplies furnished under the Medicaid State Plan.
-ISSUED: REPLACED: